NURS - Nursing

 NURS 720.
 Human Lactation (3-4).

 For the student interested in supporting lactating people.
 This course focuses on the anatomical and physiological basis of lactation, support of the chest/breastfeeding dyad, and complex issues impacting successful initiation and duration of lactation.
 The course examines how history, policy, culture and diversity impact feeding decisions.
 Lactation as health promotion and disease prevention is addressed.
 Course content prepares the student for certification as a lactation counselor or consultant.
 Open to non-nursing majors and nondegree seeking students.
-Course includes diversity content.
 Prerequisite(s): admission to graduate school.

 NURS 723.
 Foundations of Nursing Education (3).